ds0nt/mentors/README.md

 # Running on local

-In the project's root directory run `make install` to install dependencies.
+In the project's root directory run these commands

 ```
 # create virtual environment